 Japanese Restaurant Suzuki, 1–5 Shing Ping Street, Happy Valley | (+852) 2668 2566

 If you’re looking for wonton noodles and congee for a heartwarming meal, this local family-run eatery is the place to be.
-Though they now boast a multitude of locations across Hong Kong, Tasty Congee and Noodle was actually founded in Happy Valley.
+Though they now boast a multitude of locations across Hong Kong, Tasty Congee & Noodle Wantun Shop was actually founded in Happy Valley.
 This original branch is slightly more expensive than your average congee or noodle spot, but their recipes hold up and the food is worth a try.
-We’re talking refined authentic flavours, like the classic congee with century egg & boiled pork ($72), or their wontons with paper-thin skins and generous fillings.
+We’re talking refined authentic flavours, like the classic congee with century egg and boiled pork, or their wontons with paper-thin skins and generous fillings.
 Hungry yet?

 An artisan bakery in Happy Valley, Proof handcraft their bread on-site every day, with no preservatives, no additives, and no funny business.
 Their fragrant aromas will lure you in from streets away.
 Nothing beats the feeling of biting into a warm, crunchy baguette or cradling a buttery croissant on your way to work, ready to be consumed, so Proof gets their freshly-baked goods ready bright and early in the morning.
 They also donate any surplus products to charity—now here’s a bakery with a cause to support!

 Proof, G/F, 14 Tsun Yuen Street, Happy Valley | (+852) 6542 9788